randysimpson/pi-iot/readme.md

 ##### -f or --format

-Optional parameter for the format of temperature is `f` to have temperature returned in Fahrenheit or `c` or default for Celsius.
+Optional parameter for the format of
+* temperature is `f` to have temperature returned in Fahrenheit or `c` or default for Celsius.
+* distance is `f` to have distance returned in feet or `i` to have feet returned in inches, default is meters.

 ##### -d or --delay